alexandramanica/Proiect_TW_Disseration_Registration/README.md

 Description
-The application must allow the management of dissertation requests.
+The application allows the management of dissertation requests.

 The platform is based on a Single Page Application web architecture accessible in a desktop browser, on mobile devices, or tablets (considering user preferences).
 Functionalities: